-Syphilis Infection in Pregnancy: Screening
+Syphilis Infection in Pregnant Women: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 Final Recommendation Statement (September 04, 2018)Return to Recommendation

 The US Preventive Services Task Force (USPSTF) makes recommendations about the effectiveness of specific preventive care services for patients without obvious related signs or symptoms.

 It bases its recommendations on the evidence of both the benefits and harms of the service and an assessment of the balance.
 The USPSTF does not consider the costs of providing a service in this assessment.

 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decision making to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.